ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ## Conclusion

-In OCaml, modules are the basic means of organising software.
+OCaml, modules are the basic means of organising software.
 To sum up, a module is a collection of definitions wrapped under a name.
 These definitions can be submodules, which allows the creation of hierarchies of modules.
 Top-level modules must be files and are the units of compilation.
 Every module